Cowa/cowa.github.io/_posts/2015-10-23-ngram-models-scala.md

 <script src="https://gist.github.com/Cowa/459b4471a7f192b1b41b.js"></script>

-For each tuples, we want the probability.
-To compute it, we first need to count occurences of each unique tuples.
+For each tuple, we want the probability.
+To compute it, we first need to count occurences of each unique tuple.

 In Scala, we can simply group elements of the list with `groupBy(identity)` function, which returns a `Map`.
 And because same tuples have the same identity, they will be grouped together!
 Then, we have to `mapValues(_.size)` it to get the count.